What Are Mobile Proxies? Why Your Business Needs It?

 At its core, a mobile proxy is an intermediary that channels your internet traffic through a physical mobile device running on a cellular network.
 That device holds an active SIM card connected to a carrier like Vodafone, T-Mobile, or AT&T. When you send a request through that proxy, the destination website sees the carrier's IP address, not yours.

-This means your requests appear to come from a genuine smartphone or tablet on a cellular connection, rather than from a datacenter, office network, or hosting provider.
+Your requests appear to come from a genuine smartphone or tablet on a cellular connection, rather than from a datacenter, office network, or hosting provider.

 How Mobile Proxies Work